orelrahum/evil-twin/readme.md

   ### Web Server
   * Port 80 aleady in use:
     ![web-server_error-80](https://github.com/orelrahum/evil-twin/blob/master/pictures2/web-server_error-80.png)
-    This probably happen because you have another web server (Apache, IIS, etc.) that in use at the moment, and it is using port: 80
+    This probably happen because you have another web server (Apache, IIS, etc.) that is in use at the moment, and it is using port: 80
     You need to stop it's service.
 For example, if you have Apache in use, you need to run the command ```$ sudo service apache2 stop```